A headache is pain or discomfort in one or more areas of the head or face. Headaches can happen once in a while. Or they may happen often.

 How long does the pain last?

-Do changes in position such as sitting up cause the headache?
+Do changes in position such as sitting up or other activities cause the headache?

 You may be asked questions about your child, such as: